 Democrats have articulated their vision—the Green New Deal (GND).
 Though highly unrealistic and all but guaranteed to have a devastating impact on our nation, the GND wraps itself in imagery and language that America’s overclass and underclass can celebrate and find common cause with.
 We must counter the colorful and evocative language of the “squad” and Governor Newsom with visual and verbal pyrotechnics of our own; the Overton window of our politics and culture cannot continue to be set by such figures unopposed.

-In the coming weeks and months, this editorial board shall begin exploring what it means to be a Republican, and how we ought to communicate this vision to a rapidly changing state and nation.
+In the coming weeks and months, I invite you begin exploring what it means to be a Republican, and how we ought to communicate this vision to a rapidly changing state and nation.
 However, only by breaking the 11th commandment and naming the failures within our own ranks will we be able to replace incompetence and managed decline with growth and vigor.
 The CAGOP has failed us, and if, as former state party chairman Jim Brulte says, California is but the canary in the coal mine for the national Republican party, then the range of our criticism should not be limited to California but extended to the party at large.
-No one should be safe—not Representative Dan Crenshaw, not predatory groups like Turning Point USA, not Secretary Mnuchin, and certainly not President Trump.
+No one should be safe—not predatory groups like Turning Point USA, and certainly not even President Trump.